ndrohrich/CVDL_Practical/README.md

 **SWAN Group Members:**
 Sairam Yadla, Wu Yuanluo, Zharfan Nugroho, and Nikolai Röhrich

+# DATASET
+we are using several datasets for this project, the dataset is:
+- CK+ (Cohn-Kanade Extended) dataset
+- FER2013 dataset
+- Affectnet

+# MODELS
+We have implemented several models for this project, the models are:
+- CNNs (LeNet, ResNet, VGG)
+- ViT
+- Hybrid (CNN + ViT)
+- FCN (Feature Clustering Network)

+# Repository Overview

+- Datasets and corresponding util files are saved in `data`.
+- Models, with CNN, ViT, and hybrid architectures, as well as underlying Modules such as Transformer Blocks, are located in `models`.
+- The base training class, as well as saved models are located in `training`.
+- Dependencies to be installed via pip are saved in `requirements.txt`

 # Setup

 To install all dependencies we suggest using a virtual environment (venv), and running: